RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/collection-object-form.md

   - **Typification**: The names for which the specimen is a type are treated as determinations in Specify.
 Typification determinations should include the type status.
   - **Legacy filing name**: The legacy filing name should not be used for future name usage.
 It was used during the migration to hold the BG-BASE Filing Name data.

 Please note that we are no longer creating a separate ‘Filing Name’ entry.
 The ‘Filed as’ tick box will now serve this purpose.
+See the **Filed as** entry below for more information.

 - **Taxon** – enter the name of the taxon.
 Start typing the taxon name and a dropdown of all of the matching names will appear.
 This is refined as you keep typing.